davidorme/TeachingMaterials/BESAquaticSIG/Pre workshop instruction.md

 ## BES Aquatic SIG ECR workshop

+Natalie Cooper (NHM) and David Orme (Imperial College London)

 ### General and generalised linear models

+This day long workshop will focus on the mechanics of  [general linear models](https://en.wikipedia.org/wiki/General_linear_model) and [generalized linear models](https://en.wikipedia.org/wiki/Generalized_linear_model).

+These two classes of model are functionally very similar and both support a wide range of different explanatory models.
+However, the way in which the models are fitted have some fundamental differences that can be very confusing.
+In ths workshop, we will cover the following:

+* Morning session: (09:30 to 12:30, with coffee at 10:45)
+  __General linear models in R__: Good practice for working in R and fitting regression, ANOVA and ANCOVA models (general linear models).
+* Afternoon session 1: (13:15 - 15:00)
+  __Theory of generalized linear models__: The key differences between a general and a generalized linear model and how the models function under the hood.
+* Afternoon session 2: (15:15 - 17:00)
+  __Generalized linear models in practice__: Using R to fit and assess generalized linear models.

 #### Please download the following before the workshop.